+44(0)1633 276003 [email protected]

 You can also use new blog posts to discuss the products or services you offer.
 This not only advertises your business but it also educates your customers.

-5 Invest in Design
+5 Invest in Small Business Website Design

+DIY web design has hidden costs for businesses.
+Customers can tell when you’re cutting costs by cutting corners, and it won’t impress them.
 So, don’t undervalue your own time, or imagine that DIY web design will let you create an effective business website in only a few hours.
-You’ll be up against competitors who pay professional designers and copy writers to spend many hours honing the details of each site.
+You’ll be up against competitors who invest in professional web design and content creation (aka content marketing) specifically to stay ahead of those who don’t.

 Planning a new website or redesign?